ActivitySim/activitysim/docs/examples.rst

 Example
 ~~~~~~~

-To run example_marin, do the following:
+To run prototype_marin, do the following:

 * Activate the correct conda environment if needed
 * Create a local copy of the example